onap/archived-vfc-nfvo-driver-vnfm-svnfm/nokiav2/docs/onboarding.rst

     - Specify NokiaSVNFM for the nf_type property

+  - Click on Save on the middle

+  - Click on Inputs

     - Specify the ETSI configuration JSON for the etsi_config property

+    - If the ETSI configuration is larger than the maximal allowed value for a field

+      - Instead of specifying it using a property click on Deployment Artifact at left

-  - Click on Save on the middle
+      - Click on Add other artifact at bottom middle

+        - Specify etsiConfig as Artifact Label

+        - Choose OTHER for type

+        - Specify anything for Description

+        - Select the ETSI configuration file using Browse

+        - Click on Done

 - Click on Check in